CumulusNetworks/docs/content/version/cumulus-linux-37/Layer-3/Border-Gateway-Protocol-BGP.md

 {{%notice note%}}

 By default, Cumulus Linux sends IPv6 neighbor discovery router advertisements.
-Cumulus Networks recommends you adjust the interval of the router advertisement to a shorter value (`net add interface <interface> ipv6 nd ra-interval <interval>`) to address scenarios when nodes come up and miss router advertisement processing to relay the neighbor’s link-local address to BGP.
+Cumulus Networks recommends you adjust the interval of the router advertisement to a shorter value (`net add interface <interface> ipv6 nd ra-interval <interval>`) to address scenarios when nodes come up and miss router advertisement processing to relay the neighbor's link-local address to BGP.
 The `interval` is measured in seconds and defaults to 10 seconds.

 {{%/notice%}}